felegy/elemental-ubuntu/README.md

 ### Prerequisite

-All dependencies in a DevContainer (`.devcontainer`) for devconatiner needed docker too be installed on system and [vscode](https://code.visualstudio.com/docs/devcontainers/containers) latest or any develper IDE with devcontainers support: <https://www.augmentedmind.de/2022/10/30/container-based-development-envs/>
+All dependencies and tooling are in a DevContainer (`./.devcontainer` directory).
+- docker is required,
+- [vscode](https://code.visualstudio.com/docs/devcontainers/containers) or any developer IDE with [devcontainer support](https://www.augmentedmind.de/2022/10/30/container-based-development-envs) is also needed.

 ### Open repo (`[Reopen in Container]`)